Varroc Engineering Reports Strong Q2 FY26 Results with 6.1% Revenue Growth

 Board Composition

-With Mr. Chintawar's appointment, Varroc Engineering's Board of Directors now comprises eight members, including three Whole Time Directors and three Independent Directors, ensuring a balanced mix of executive and non-executive leadership.
+With Mr. Chintawar's appointment now approved, Varroc Engineering's Board comprises eight members, including three Whole Time Directors and three Independent Directors.
+This strategic appointment strengthens the company's leadership team as it continues navigating the evolving automotive landscape and driving sector innovation.

 Historical Stock Returns for Varroc Engineering